rqlite/rqlite/README.md

 Depending on your machine, individual INSERT performance could be anything from 1 operation per second to more than 100 operations per second.
 However, by using transactions, throughput will increase significantly, often by 2 orders of magnitude.
 This speed-up is due to the way SQLite works.
 So for high throughput, execute as many operations as possible within a single transaction.

 ### In-memory databases
 You can also try using an [in-memory database](https://www.sqlite.org/inmemorydb.html).
 In this mode no actual SQLite file is created and the entire database is stored in memory.

+#### Will this put my data at risk?
+No.

-Using an in-memory **will not put your data at risk**.
-Since the Raft log is the authoritave store for all data, and is written to disk, an in-memory database can be fully recreated on start-up.
+Using an in-memory does not put your data at risk.
+Since the Raft log is the authoritave store for all data, and it is written to disk, an in-memory database can be fully recreated on start-up.

 Pass `-mem` to `rqlited` at start-up to enable an in-memory database.